-Typically, all restaurants will serve a portion of protein served along fried plantain and rice mixed with black beans.
+Typically, all restaurants will serve a portion of protein alongside fried plantain and rice mixed with black beans.

-Protein can be anything from grilled fish (pwason poukannen) to pork (griot), chicken and even lobster, if you go to the right place.
+Protein can be anything from grilled fish (pwason poukannen) to pork (griot), chicken and even lobster, if you go to the right places.

-Except for one or two days, I had any of the above combinations in absolutely every meal.
+Except for just one or two days, I ate combinations of the above at absolutely every meal.

 The national beer is called Prestige.
-They sell it everywhere and Haitians can drink it at any time during the day.
+They sell it everywhere and Haitians drink it at any time of day.